 Who We Are

-The DSG reflects a group of individuals from inside and outside of health care, including clinicians from different specialties (e.g., medicine, surgery), researchers (e.g., in the areas of health services, care delivery, and clinical outcomes), and decision science experts (e.g., scholars in areas such as marketing and behavioral economics).
+The DSG reflects a group of individuals from inside and outside of health care, including clinicians from different specialties (e.g., medicine, surgery), public health experts, researchers (e.g., in the areas of health services, care delivery, and clinical outcomes), and decision scientists (e.g., scholars in areas such as marketing and behavioral economics).
 Core members include faculty in the UW School of Medicine, UW School of Public Health, and UW Foster School of Business.

 What We Do